r7george/calculator/README.md

 ## Future implementation
-The next natural step from here would have been to implement more functions found in a scientific calculator.
-Given more time, this is something I definitely would've liked to undertake.
+The next natural step from here would have been to implement more functions found in a scientific calculator given more time.

 <!-- ## Here are some bugs I found & fixed